PunkSynth/MIDI-2-CV/README.md

 * It will be possible to add an arpeggiator module.
 In the picture above is JP4 clone arpeggiator.

 ## Schematics
-The schematics are under construction so far
+The schematics are under construction so far.

 ## Code
 The source code is developed in C and is located in the midi_to_cv folder.